 If your child has these symptoms, call your doctor.
 For infants, it's particularly important to call the doctor as soon as symptoms appear to prevent the infection from leading to other health problems.

 In rare cases, the infection can cause a skin rash called erythema nodosum, or joint pain that appears a month after the initial symptoms.
-The rash usually occurs on the legs and trunk.
+The rash usually appears on the legs and trunk.
 The joint pain is usually in the larger joints and is thought to be due to an immune system response.
-These symptoms typically go away with time but can last several months.
+These symptoms usually go away with time but can last several months.

 The diagnosis of Yersinia can be confirmed with a stool culture.
 If the Yersinia infection leads to an infection of the blood, known as bacteremia, it can be confirmed with a blood culture.